system76/docs/_articles/switch-from-macos-to-popos.md

 Due to copyright reasons, not all video formats are supported out of the box, but many codecs can be installed as needed.
 Linux defaults to not including non-free software, and users can opt-in if they need additional software support.

-You can add additional codecs with the following commands:
+Additional codecs can be added with the following commands:

     sudo add-apt-repository multiverse
     sudo apt install ubuntu-restricted-extras